-Course: COM03 Computer Graphics & Desktop Publishing Credit: 0.5 Grade Level: 10-12 Required Course Fee: No Prerequisite(s): No
+Course: COM03 Computer Graphics & Desktop Publishing Credit: 0.5 Grade Level: 10-12

 Description: In this course students will learn the principles of graphic design and layout.
 Students will be using digital graphics software such as Photoshop to create memes, logos, flyers, magazine spreads, posters, and advertisements.
 You will also learn about the elements of graphic design such as use of lines, spacing, texture, color, movement, balance, emphasis, and unity.
 This course is recommended for students who want to learn more about digital art and design or who are considering a career in graphic art or commercial art.